 It has been a more complex task to establish the best metrics to measure antibiotic use in beef herds due to the range of systems in operation, from dairy calf rearing to suckler cows, store cattle growing to finishing.
 Following an extensive consultation, recommendations for measuring and comparing the use of antibiotics on beef farms were published by the CHAWG Antimicrobial Use subgroup in February 2020.
 An updated Beef Benchmarking Metrics Report was published in November 2020, with new information on measuring antibiotic use in calves up to six months of age.
 Supplementary material for beef and dairy benchmarking is also available, detailing breeds and assumptions.

 Advice on measuring antibiotic use in sheep production was published in 2019 by the Sheep Antibiotic Guardian Group and is detailed in its Calculation of metrics for benchmarking antibiotic use on sheep farms report.

 The method of measuring and recording antibiotic use in pigs is explained as part of the protocols for uploading data to the sector’s e-Medicine Book (eMB).
 Uploading usage data to this portal is a requirement of Red Tractor assurance and therefore antibiotic use data for over 90% of animals in the sector is captured in this way.
-The User Guide published in 2017 explains the metrics on p29, and follow-up advice added in 2018 adjusted the category names.
+The user guide has information on the measuring antibiotics on pages 28 and 29.